sortmerna/sortmerna/README.md

 # SortMeRNA Compilation

-NOTE: CMake is used for building and should be installed prior the build.
+CMake is used for build files generation and should be installed prior the build.
 CMake distributions are available for all major operating systems.
-Please visit https://cmake.org/ for download and installation instructions.
+Please visit [CMake project website](https://cmake.org/) for download and installation instructions.

 ## Linux OS